avl-univ-lille/testing/practice/1-mutation.md

 	load.
 ```

-And run mutation analysis with the following script:
+And if you (but don't!) run mutation analysis with the following options, it takes a long time!
+In my machine this took ~42 minutes.
+Notice the options we used:
+ - do not stop on error
+ - run all tests per mutant

 ```smalltalk
 testCases := {PDFHorizontalLayoutTest.
 PDFBasicTest.
 PDFElementTest.
 PDFLayoutTest.
 PDFColorTest.
 PDFFontTest.
 PDFParagraphTest.
 PDFDataTypeTest.
 PDFGeneratorTest.
 PDFStreamPrinterTest}.